 Lin's study suggests a mother's instinct to carry her baby away from danger is similar across species, and Kuroda's suggests mammalian babies love being carried because it makes carrying them away from danger easier for us moms.

 So was J35 trying to calm her deceased baby and carry it away from danger for 17 days?
 Perhaps that was part of it, at first.

 "She literally is pushing her baby to connect with it and, hope against hope -- hoping that it will take a breath, which it will never do," biologist and wildlife conservationist Jeff Corwin told CBSN.

 Eventually though, J35 knew that her baby was gone for good.
 Her response wasn't just mammalian maternal instinct, it was something else that crosses species lines.

 It's our mammalian instinct to carry our babies, and as fellow mamas we can empathize with J35.
-When the Seattle Times asked for reactions to the story, one reader, Cori McKenzie, wrote:
+When the Seattle Times asked for reactions to the story

 "Our middle daughter was stillborn six years ago.
 There's not a day that goes by that I don't think of her.
 I think every baby-loss parent I have ever met relates to Tahlequah."